periodo/periodo-server/README.md

 ## Working with bags

-You can create a "bag" of definition URIs by sending an authenticated `PUT` request to `http://n2t.net/ark:/99152/p0bags/[UUID]`, where `[UUID]` is a [UUID (universally unique identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) that you generate.
+You can create a "bag" of period URIs by sending an authenticated `PUT` request to `http://n2t.net/ark:/99152/p0bags/[UUID]`, where `[UUID]` is a [UUID (universally unique identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) that you generate.
 The body of the request should be a JSON object with at least the keys `title` and `items`.
 The value of the `items` key must be either a list of PeriodO period identifiers, or an objects with PeriodO period identifiers as keys:

 ```
 $ export BAG_UUID=$(uuid)